skironDotNet/encrypted-qr-backup-generator/README.md

 At the a single file tool could be created by bundling it together, including images, but I don't think it's necessary.
 It may be in fact easier to trust a set of files easy to review rather than one big combo.

+**Translations**

+Please fork to add a translation.
+All is located in `langs` folder and should be obvious.
+Translation authors will be added to this page.

+- English: Pawel Cioch
+- Polish: Pawel Cioch
+- German: ...
+- Spanish: ...
+- ...

 ### LICENSE

 Copyright (c) 2018, Pawel Cioch